armory/docs/content/en/docs/armory-admin/Secrets/vault-k8s-configuration.md

 token_meta_service_account_uid            13cee6Dbc-0bc2-11e9-9fd2-0a32f8e530cc
 ```

-Using the token from the output above allows for the following
+Using the token from the output above allows for the following:

 ```bash
 vault login s.bKSSrYOcETCADGvGxhbDaaaD
 ```

-Once logged in you should be able to read secrets
+Once logged in you should be able to read secrets:

 ```bash
 vault kv get secret/spinnaker/test